makersacademy/airport_challenge/README.md

 * `instruct_to_land(plane)`: calls the `land` method on the plane, add the plane to the `@planes` ivar, then returns a confirmation of the successful landing.

 #### Weather class
 Weather class is responsible for providing weather information to the Airport class.
-During the creation of an airport instance, an instance of the Weather class is initialised.
+During the creation of an airport instance, an instance of the Weather class is initialised (`Weather.new` is used).
 Used public methods:
 * `stormy?`: it can be asked whether the it's stormy or not.
 In the method a random number generator is used, and there is a 10% chance that the weather will be stormy.

 #### Plane class
-By initialising this class, we can create a plane instance, that can be instructed by the traffic controllers located at the airport.
+By initialising this class, we can create a plane instance (use `Plane.new`), that can be instructed by the traffic controllers located at the airport.
 It has an instance var called `@flying` which tells that the plane is flying (`@flying = true`) or not (`@flying = false`).
 Its default value is true.
 Used public methods:
 * `land`: set `@flying` to false.
 If it's already landed, an exception is raised.
 * `take_off`: set `@flying` to true.
 If it's already flying, an exception is raised.